qutip/qutip/doc/guide/guide-visualization.rst

     In [1]: show()

-Similarly, we can use the function :func:`qutip.graph.hinton`, which is used below to visualize the corresponding steadystate density matrix:
+Similarly, we can use the function :func:`qutip.visualization.hinton`, which is used below to visualize the corresponding steadystate density matrix:

 .. ipython::